Funeral arrangements announced for beloved Barbara Bush

 HOUSTON, Texas --Barbara Bush's funeral will be held at St. Martin's Church in Houston, where she and the former president have been devoted members for decades.
 She repeatedly has said she wanted a very simple service.

-Her body will be taken to the George Lewis Funeral Home in Houston for private visitation tomorrow and Thursday.
+Her body was taken to the George H. Lewis & Sons Funeral Home in Houston for private visitation

 Friday, Mrs. Bush will lie in repose where the public can pay their respects from noon until midnight.
 Houston Metro bus service will shuttle visitors from Second Baptist Parking Lot to St. Martin's.